 1. Columbia Icefield / Athabasca Glacier

-It’s an easy drive from Jasper to the largest icefield in the Rocky Mountains.
+It’s an easy drive from Jasper to Columbia Icefields, and the largest icefield in the Rocky Mountains, Athabasca Glacier.

-A short drive from Jasper is this class 5 waterfall with a drop of 80 feet.
+A short drive from Jasper is the class 5 waterfall, Athabasca Falls, with a drop of 80 feet.
 Its turquoise sapphire water is spellbinding.